HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 ### OpenSearch

-OpenSearch is a community-driven, open source search and analytics suite derived from Elasticsearch.
+[OpenSearch](https://opensearch.org/docs/latest/about/){target="_blank"} is a community-driven, open source search and analytics suite derived from Elasticsearch.
 It provides powerful indexing, search, and visualization capabilities.
 OpenSearch is ideal for storing, searching, and analyzing large volumes of log data in near real-time.

 ## System Architecture